aleksk/LazyCopy/README.md

 * (Optional) Change the reparse point tag: [LC_REPARSE_TAG](Driver/LazyCopyDriver/Globals.h).
 * Update the client code with the new reparse GUID and tag: [LazyCopyFileHelper.cs](Driver/LazyCopyDriverClient/LazyCopyFileHelper.cs).
 * (Optional) Disable the sharing access override in the [Operations.c](Driver/LazyCopyDriver/Operations.c) (see the `PreCreateOperationCallback` method).
+* Make sure that all 'TODO:' items are addressed in the code.